nikhita/nikhita.github.io/about.md

 <br>

 I am Nikhita Raghunath, an undergraduate from VJTI, Mumbai.
-I was a Google Summer of Code (2017) student for the Cloud Native Computing Foundation (CNCF) working on Kubernetes.
+I am an intern at [Red Hat](https://www.redhat.com/en) and work on the extensibility of [Kubernetes](https://kubernetes.io/).
+Previously, I was a Google Summer of Code (2017) student for the Cloud Native Computing Foundation (CNCF) and also worked on Kubernetes.
 You can know more about my GSoC work [here](https://github.com/nikhita/gsoc-meta-k8s).

 I am interested in backend applications, distributed systems and Linux.
 I like programming in Go, C++, C and Python.
 I also like to give talks at conferences and speak about my work.